Dealing with Council Tax arrears

 If you don’t pay Council Tax, check the letter to see what you’re being asked to pay.
-The council can take you to court for water and sewerage arrears in the same way they can take you to court for Council Tax arrears.
+The council can issue a summary warrant for water and sewerage arrears in the same way as for Council Tax arrears.

 If you pay within 7 days, you don’t need to do anything else.
 The debt will be clear and you’ll be able to continue paying your Council Tax bill in instalments.

 If you don’t pay within 7 days of the reminder